Pranav-malhotra/Football-League-Team-Analysis/README.md

 ## Summary:
 1- The data set includes information about the top 5 European football leagues from 2010-2011 to 2020-2021.

-2- The data frame was cleaned using different approaches and null values were replaced with zeros.

-3- Some basic statistics and visualizations were generated to understand the distribution of various metrics among the teams.
+2- Some basic statistics and visualizations were generated to understand the distribution of various metrics among the teams.

-4- The top teams in terms of offensive, defensive, and overall performance over the last 11 years were identified and compared.
+3- The top teams in terms of offensive, defensive, and overall performance over the last 11 years were identified and compared.